 The Role of Life Insurance

-Key benefits of life insurance in inheritance tax planning:
+Key benefits of life insurance written in trust:

-- Ensure your estate plan is optimised for tax efficiency.
+- Ensure your estate plan is optimised for tax efficiency using legitimate strategies.

 Inheritance Tax Planning Tips

 As you plan for the future, understanding inheritance tax and how to mitigate its impact is essential for protecting your family’s financial well-being.
-Effective planning can help ensure that your loved ones receive the maximum benefit from your estate.
+Effective planning can help ensure that your loved ones receive the maximum benefit from your estate — rather than HMRC taking 40% of everything above the threshold.

 Setting Up a Will or Trust